AaltoRSE/rse-timetracking/README.md

   `Task:WebDev`.

 Unit:
 * From what department are the customers?
 Select one, `Unit::NAME`.
+Some special cases:
+* `Unit::AaltoGeneral` - stuff that helps everyone
+* `Unit::AaltoSciComp` - stuff that helps Science-IT
+* `Unit::RSE` - stuff that helps the RSE service itself

 Special use:
 * `a_Discuss` - should be discussed at the next meeting